Skip to main content

 How do i check for existing vnc sessions and terminate?

-how to access tools not automatically in shell
+How do I access tools not automatically in shell?

 Gem5: source /apps/gem5/settings